m-gizzi/pryze_frontend/README.md

 * Access Token

-The first two will need to be added to Square's Payment Form as props in the frontend (see PaymentPage.js in the other repo).
+The first two will need to be added to Square's Payment Form as props in the frontend (see PaymentPage.js).
 The second will need to be added to your backend (see the Users controller and Game model).

 A number of fundraisers are currently included in the seeds file.
 Add more by modifying that file.